emqx/emqx-docs/en_US/observability/prometheus.md

 # EMQX Prometheus Agent

-EMQX Prometheus Agent supports pushing data to Pushgateway, and then pulling it by Promethues Server for storage.
+EMQX Prometheus Agent supports pushing data to pushgateway, and then pulling it by Prometheus Server for storage.

 ## Create module